SoliraZ/holbertonschool-shell/basics/README.md

 - 13-symbolic_link : Create a symbolic link to /bin/ls, named __ls__.

 - 15-lets_move : Moove only files with first letter uppercase.

+- 16-clean_emacs : Delete all the files in current directory that end with "~".